 Las Casas is partly famous for his debate in Valladolid, Spain, in 1550 with with Juan Inés de Sepulveda, about whether indigenous people were “men or monkeys, whether they were mere brutes or capable of rational thought, and whether or not God intended them to be permanent slaves of their European overlords.”
 (From: Marilyn Lutzker, Multiculturalism in the College Curriculum, 1995, 54.)
 It is hard even to imagine that conversation being anything other than ridiculous, but it gives us a window onto a mindset from that period.

-Las Casas’ arguments against Spanish colonialism were seized upon by the British, who were fierce colonial competitors.
-They used his critiques to paint was is called the Black Legend of Spanish colonialism, which presented it as excessively cruel in comparison with other colonial approaches.
-To say that this was overdrawn is not to apologize for imperialism of any sort, but to ask that we take a closer look at the evidence.
+Las Casas’ arguments against Spanish colonialism were seized upon by the British, who were fierce competitors in colonizing the America.
+They used his critiques to paint what is called the Black Legend of Spanish colonialism, which presented it as excessively cruel in comparison with other colonial approaches.
+To say that this was overdrawn is not to apologize for imperialism of any sort, but to ask that we take a closer look at the evidence and compare imperialistic methods.

 Deterrents to Unified Resistance

 Colonization has deep roots in Mesoamerica.
 Many communities faced colonization by other indigenous groups over the centuries prior to the invasions by Europeans.
-Then, of course, they would respond to Spanish colonization.
-On this page, we will gather materials that emphasize ways indigenous communities resisted — responding through active and more subtle forms of resistance to intrusions and efforts by outsiders to get them to change their ways.
+Then, of course, beginning in 1518–19 they would respond to the Spanish invasion and the launch of Spain’s colonization effort.
+On this page, we will gather materials that emphasize ways indigenous communities resisted—responding through active and more subtle forms of resistance to intrusions and efforts by outsiders to get them to change their ways.

 As Historian William B. Taylor expressed in his book, Drinking, Homicide, and Rebellion in Colonial Mexican Villages (1979), indigenous communities tended not to band together to resist intrusions but, rather, responded with rioting and small-scale uprisings when local conditions became impossible for them.
-In his book, The Nahuas (1992), historian James Lockhart emphasizes how the micro-patriotism inherent in the independent socio-political entities or ethnic states, such as the altepetl, discouraged indigenous people seeing themselves as united with their neighbors and undermined pan-Indian unification.
-(One can imagine that fierce independence and community focus also ensured cultural survival to some extent; but these were not really “closed” communities.
-That was an exaggeration.
-Indigenous communities always traded with other communities and had marriage partners across communities.)
+In his book, The Nahuas (1992), historian James Lockhart emphasizes how the micro-patriotism inherent in the independent socio-political entities or ethnic states, such as the altepetl, discouraged indigenous people from seeing themselves as united with their neighbors; it undermined pan-Indian unification, which would be required for large-scale armed resistance.

 There were some exceptions to the rule.
 A central-Mexican, sixteenth-century resistance movement is described in the possibly apocryphal Codex Cardona.
 In it, resistance efforts were led by a María Achichina (also spelled Axixina), who organized and armed people, only to be arrested by Spanish authorities and then hanged.